An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Relative Euler class of the obstruction pseudo-bundle

 is generated by the first Chern class of the $S^1$ action and cohomology classes pulled back by the projection

-Under the map $\tilde\iota_u\times\iota_M$, the first Chern class of the $S^1$ action pulls back to $\nu_{\Gl}$ while the cohomology classes pulled back from $\BSpinu(4)$ pullback to characteristic classes of $\Fr_{\CCl(T^*X)}(V)$, which we are denoting by $c(\ft)$.
-The conclusion of the lemma then follows from the factoring of the classifying map for the bundle \eqref{eq:SimplifyBundle} given in \eqref{eq:ClassifyingMapFactoring}. \end{proof}
+Under the map $\tilde\iota_u\times\iota_M$, the first Chern class of the $S^1$ action pulls back to $\nu_{\Gl}$, while the cohomology classes pulled back from $\BSpinu(4)$ pull back to characteristic classes of $\Fr_{\CCl(T^*X)}(V_\ell)$, which we are denoting by $c(\ft)$.
+The conclusion of the lemma then follows from the factorization of the classifying map for the bundle \eqref{eq:SimplifyBundle} given in \eqref{eq:ClassifyingMapFactoring}. \end{proof}